PedestrianDynamics/PedestrianDynamics.github.io/content/notes/dakota-calibration/index.md

 - **Report the domain with the parameters.** A parameter set in a paper or a project file should come with the experiments it was fitted to and the ones it was tested on.
 Without that, "calibrated" is not information.
 - **Some behaviour is not a parameter.** Motivation changed the measured flow through the same gate by a factor of two.
 No value of the time gap reproduces that without breaking density and speed.
 A model that treats a pushing crowd as a faster orderly one will be wrong in exactly the situations that matter for safety.
 - **Measured quantities beat fitted ones.** Fixing the free speed at its measured value cost a little fit quality and bought a parameter set that means what it says.
 The fit had been buying its accuracy with an unphysical value.
+- **Run the optimizer twice.** One calibration gives one point in a valley.
+A second run from another seed, twenty minutes here, showed that the valley has two ends with different physics and the same misfit.
+Any parameter set reported without that check is a sample, not a result.
 - **Failure modes are results.** A third of the screening runs pushed agents through walls.
 That region of parameter space is where the model breaks, and it is worth knowing before an engineer lands in it by hand.
 - **The tooling is the cheap part.** Every calibration and every test here is a text file and a driver script.
 What is expensive is the honesty of running the test that might fail.
 Open data makes that test available to everyone, which is the strongest argument for it.